 - Azure vs AWS which one is better?

-It is subjective when it comes to choose one cloud vendor over the other, as it depends on needs and wants.
+It is subjective when it comes to choosing one cloud vendor over the other, as it depends on needs and wants.

-Now Azure servers are more scalable and Linux centric that made Azure one of the leading cloud provider in the world.
+Now Azure servers are more scalable and Linux-centric making Azure one of the leading cloud providers in the world.

 AWS has bigger capital, more infrastructure, and more scalable services than Azure did, but things changed rapidly in favor of Azure.

 Microsoft revamped services and offered better support throughout programming languages and operating systems.
-According to 2020 surveys the Azure has a market share of 29.4 percent which was 16 percent in 2018.
-The AWS had an edge, but the comparison is not that straight forward as it sounds.
+According to 2020 surveys, Azure has a market share of 29.4 percent which was 16 percent in 2018.
+The AWS had an edge, but the comparison is not as straightforward as it sounds.